Chibok Girls Have Spent Over 150 Days in Captivity

 In the immediate aftermath of their abduction, 47 girls managed to escape either during the attack or shortly after their arrival at the camp.
 Since then, no other girls have been returned to their families.

-Dr. Stephen Davis, an Australian cleric, was appointed as presidential envoy in the negotiations with Boko Haram.
+Dr. Stephen Davis, an Australian cleric, was appointed as presidential envoy in the negotiations with an extremist group that is located primarily in Northern Nigeria.
 He told the Australian Broadcasting Corporation (ABC) that since nobody knows the girls’ location, he decided to use his contacts in the Shell gas company to see if they can help find the girls.

 At the end of May, Dr. Davis expressed optimism that they would soon be able to secure the girls’ release.
 In fact, he succeeded in getting a commitment from Boko Haram to release some of the girls.